Probably one of the biggest challenges in gardening is just getting started.

 Black tea seeds, green tea seeds, oolong tea seeds: What’s the difference?

 One widespread misconception is that different types of tea—black, green, oolong, white, and pu’erh teas—come from different types of tea plants.
 The truth, however, is that the difference between teas arises primarily from how leaves are processed after harvest, and not from the plants that yielded the leaf.
 Therefore, you cannot grow different types of seeds of Camellia sinensis in order to make a particular type of tea.

 But here’s an important caveat.
 There are indeed different cultivated varieties of tea camellia, and some a better for making, say, green tea than black tea.
 For example, one variety, called Camellia sinensis var. assamica, is widely cultivated in warm regions for its black tea and less so for green tea.
 Another tea cultivar, var. sinensis—yes, there’s redundancy in nomenclature—is grown in cooler regions and largely for its green tea.

 The point here is to discourage you from choosing seeds based on the supposed potential of some cultivars to favor different types of tea.
 Instead, choose tea seed based upon its suitability for your growing environment.
 And in nearly all of North America, the best choice is the cold-hardy sinensis variety.

 As you hone your skills as a tea gardener, you can branch out into other, more risky, tea cultivars.

 Exciting times for nascent tea growers

 During the course of your early forays into tea farming, keep in mind that the tea industry in America is still very green.
 This means that you will necessarily have to take a few chances here and there.
-But try to embrace the uncertainty; it’s all part of the excitement getting in on the ground floor of a promising new opportunity!
+But try to embrace the uncertainty.
+It’s all part of the excitement of getting in on the ground floor of a promising new opportunity!